 But then my father suddenly passed away of a heart attack a few years ago and my whole world changed.
 My dad was perfectly fine before this attack and had no symptoms leading to it.
 We found out he died of coronary heart disease.

 My first born son was only a month old when this happened, I just knew I had to change my eating habits if I wanted to live a healthier life.
-So I started by not eating as much red meat which was HUGE for me as we used to eat it almost every day -_- after a while I just cut it out completely.
+So I started by not eating as much red meat which was HUGE for me as we used to eat it almost every day.
+Loads of it!

 One day I looked at the back of my favourite cake and saw a PARAGRAPH of ingredients I couldn’t pronounce let alone have any idea about what they were.
 I thought, if I didn’t know what was going into my body why consume it?
 So this is when I decided to make my own treats to fill my sweet void as I knew I couldn’t go without cakes and sweet stuff altogether.